 A form with validation will check what the user types into fields.
 It will trigger an error message for the user if they miss a field or make a mistake.

-Write error messages so they help the user act on the problem, not blame them for making a mistake.
+Write error messages so they help the user act on the problem.
+Do not blame them for making a mistake.

 Apply verification checks for:

-- correct numbers of digits – for example, an Australian Business Number
+- correct numbers of digits – for example, a phone number

 - including a required character – for example, the ‘@’ in email addresses.

-Adding colour to show if an input is valid can help some users complete the form.
+You can help some users complete the form by adding colour to show if an input is valid.
 Don’t use colour alone, and make sure assistive technology can detect validation.

 If the user is not eligible for a service, don’t show a validation error.
 Use a separate page that explains: